webarch-coop/ansible-role-upgrade/README.md

 # Ansible Debian Upgrade Role

-This repository contains an Ansible role for iupdating Webarchitects Debian servers.
+This repository contains an Ansible role for updating Webarchitects Debian servers.

 To use this role you need to use Ansible Galaxy to install it into another repository by adding a `requirements.yml` file in that repo that contains: